using a remote monitoring device to monitor cardiovascular biomarkers

 The risk calculator for atherosclerosis cardiovascular disease is one of the cardiovascular events prediction algorithmic tools.
 It considers factors such as race, sex, age, blood cholesterol and pressure, smoking status, and diabetes.
 Such tests are only performed during hospital or clinic visits.
 The tests help to prevent disastrous situations, improve healthcare access, and lower resource utilization.

-The objectives of the upcoming Prediction, Risk, and Evaluation of Major Adverse Cardiac Events (PRE-MACE) study include:
+The objectives of the Prediction, Risk, and Evaluation of Major Adverse Cardiac Events (PRE-MACE) study included:

 - Estimating the cross-sectional links between the recognized main adverse cardiovascular occurrence (MACE) intermediate biomarkers